jimbobbennett/MobileAppsOfTomorrow-Lab/Workshop/1-CreateSolution.md

 ## 2. Explore the project

-This solution contains 4 projects
+This solution contains 4 projects on Windows, 3 on macOS.

 | Project     | Description |
 |-------------|-------------|